fagrak/Crypto-Bet-dApp/README.md

 This is a simple bet/lottery app written with solidity and react.js.

 You can test the app at this link below.
-For try this, you need to have metamask extension.
+For try this, you need to have metamask extension and Göerli Ethereum testnet.

 Link: https://h65pfc-3000.preview.csb.app/